 Figure 6.
 3D representations based on the concentration of H2O (blue), HOD (red) and D2O (green) within the fluidic channel.

-Spero offers the novel ability to visualize parameters, such as spatial distribution of reactants, products and intermediates, flow dynamics diffusion/partitioning, advection and transport, concentration, and kinetics within microfluidic and flow chemistry experiments.
+Spero offers the novel ability to visualize parameters, such as the spatial distribution of reactants, products, and intermediates, flow dynamics diffusion/partitioning, advection and transport, concentration, and kinetics within microfluidic and flow chemistry experiments.

 This information has been sourced, reviewed and adapted from materials provided by Daylight Solutions Inc.

 For more information on this source, please visit Daylight Solutions Inc.